nareshr5/Food-ordering-app-using-react/README.md

 - creating accordions on restaurant menu page
 - working on the functionalities inside the accordions
 - shimmer UI is created need to be integrated ( need to check whether lazy loading can be used insted?)
+- need to work on page navigations and dunamic data renderings

 (accordion open and close logic is added , proper acccordion fixing needed little )